Applandeo/ai-test-cli/README.md

-# Test Generator CLI
+# AI Test Generator CLI

-Test Generator CLI is a powerful command-line tool that leverages various AI models to automatically generate unit tests for your code.
+AI Test Generator CLI is a powerful command-line tool that leverages various AI models to automatically generate unit tests for your code.
 It supports multiple programming languages and can adapt to your existing testing style.

 ## Features